al97/Girder-Documentation/girder_utilities.md

 len(bld_no_slides_lbd)
 ```

-working
-get all the slides that have the Ink set to Yes, aka slides have Ink
+get all the slides that have the Blood set to No, aka slides have no Blood

 ```
 sourceFldID = '5ae351e792ca9a0020d95e50'
 ink_yes_slides_lbd = []